-Data collection on the quantitative approach was carried out through the distribution of questionnaires to the compilers of performance indicators at the SKPD (Regional Secretariat, DPRD Secretariat, Regional Inspectorate, Service, and Institution) within the Klungkung Regency Regional Government.
+Data collection on the quantitative approach was carried out through the distribution of questionnaires to the compilers of performance indicators at the SKPD (Regional Secretariat, DPRD Secretariat, Regional Inspectorate, Service, and Institution) within the Klungkung

+Regency Regional Government.
 Five antecedent variables are measured using the questionnaire instrument in question, namely:

-The Difficulty of Performance Matrices referred to the level of difficulty experienced by government officials in their efforts to develop performance indicators through five-question items adopted from Cavalluzzo and Ittner (2004) research and measured using a 5-point Likert scale (1 = "not the same once "and $\frac{56}{5}$ " very high ").
+The Difficulty of Performance Matrices referred to the level of difficulty experienced by government officials in their efforts to develop performance indicators through five-question items adopted from Cavalluzzo and Ittner (2004) research and measured using a 5-point Likert scale (1 = "not the same once "and 5 =" very high").
 The five items are expressed as variables as follows:

-X1: Difficulties in establishing/deter-mining performance indicators that are consistent with the goals and characteristics of the organization

-X2: Difficulties in measuring the outcomes/benefits of a long-term program

-X3: Difficulty in differentiating between program results
+- X1: Difficulties in establishing/determini-ng performance indicators those are consistent with the goals and characteristics of the organization - X2: Difficulties in measuring the outcomes/ benefits of a long-term program - X3: Difficulty in differentiating between program results - X4: Difficulties in determining how to use performance information to improve the quality of existing program implementation - X5: Difficulties in deciding how to use performance information to develop new performance indicators or revise existing performance indicators.

-X4: Difficulties in determining how to use performance information to improve the quality of existing program implementation from Cavalluzzo and Ittner (2004) research and measured using a 5-point Likert scale (1 = "Not at all" and $\frac{5}{5}$ = "very high").
+Technical Knowledge refers to the level of training received by employees of government institutions in their efforts to overcome the complexity of the preparation of performance indicators through five-question items adopted from Cavalluzzo and Ittner (2004) research and measured using a 5-point Likert scale (1 = "Not at all" and 5 = "very high").
 The five items are expressed as variables as follows:

-X5: Difficulties in deciding how to use performance information to develop new performance indicators or revise existing performance indicators

-Technical Knowledge refers to the level of training received by employees of government institutions in their efforts to overcome the complexity of the preparation of performance indicators through five-question items adopted

-X6: Respondents attend/receive training related to the preparation and use of organizational performance indicators

-X7: Respondents obtain official information about how to arrange organizational performance indicators

-X8: Respondent staff attend/receive training related to the preparation and use of organizational performance indicators

-X9: Respondent staff obtain official information about how to arrange organizational performance indicators

-X10: Respondent organizations involve practitioners/experts or consultants from external (outside) organizations in the preparation of performance indicators
+- X6: Respondents attend/receive training related to the preparation and use of organizational performance indicators - X7: Respondents obtain official infor-mation about how to arrange organizational performance indicators - X8: Respondent staff attend/receive training related to the preparation and use of organizational performance indicators - X9: Respondent staff obtain official information about how to arrange organizational performance indicators - X10: Respondent organizations involve practitioners/experts or consultants from external (outside) organizations in the preparation of performance indicators.

-Management Commitment refers to how intensive the top management of government institutions is committed to improving through the three-question items adopted from Cavalluzzo and Ittner's research (2004) and measured using a 5-point Likert scale (1 = "not at all" and $\underline{5}$ = "very high").
+Management Commitment refers to how intensive the top management of government institutions is committed to improving through the three-question items adopted from

+Cavalluzzo and Ittner's research (2004) and measured using a 5-point Likert scale (1 = "not at all" and 5 = "very high").
 These three items are expressed as variables as follows:

-X11: Strong commitment to achieving planned performance results

-X12: Strong commitment and support to use performance information in making decisions related to the implementation of organizational programs measured using a Likert scale 5 points (1 = "not at all" and $\frac{1}{5}$ = "very high").

-X13: Strong commitment and support to use performance information in making decisions regarding organizational funding
+- X11: Strong commitment to achieving planned performance results - X12: Strong commitment and support to use performance information in making decisions related to the implementation of organizational programs - X13: Strong commitment and support to use performance information in making decisions regarding organizational funding

-Legislative regulations refer to the degree to which employees and staff of government institutions are involved in implementing legislation relating to the measurement and reporting of organizational performance through two question items adopted from Cavalluzzo and Ittner (2004) research and
+Legislative regulations refer to the degree to which employees and staff of government institutions are involved in implementing legislation relating to the measurement and reporting of organizational performance through two question items adopted from Cavalluzzo and Ittner (2004) research and measured using a Likert scale 5 points (1 = "not at all" and 5 = "very high").
 Both items are expressed as variables as follows:

-X14: Respondents are involved in efforts to implement the Government Institution Performance Accountability Report (LAKIP)

-X15: Respondent staff is engaged in efforts to implement the Government Institution Performance Accountability Report (LAKIP)
+- X14: Respondents are involved in efforts to implement the Government Institution Performance Accountability Report (LAKIP) - X15: Respondent staff is engaged in efforts to implement the Government Institution Performance Accountability Report (LAKIP)